vmware-archive/postfacto/deployment/INSTRUCTIONS.md

 1. Share the URL and password with your team and then run a retro!

 ## Pivotal Cloud Foundry

-You can use [Concourse](https://concourse.ci) to deploy and keep your instance up to date using the example `pipeline.yml` in `pcf` or if you'd prefer you can set it up manually using the steps below:

 1. Set yourself up with an organization and space in your PCF to deploy your Postfacto to.
 1. Take note of your PCF url, going forward referred to as `pcf-url`